bakpakin/Fennel/reference.md

     (+ sum n)) ; -> 100
 ```

-The `:until` clause is also supported here for early termination.
+The `&until` clause is also supported here for early termination.

 ### `fcollect` range comprehension macro